Women in punk rock: Lene Lovich

 Lene Lovich is an American-born English singer, known for her idiosyncratic vocal style.
 Although active in 1978 and 1979, much of her success was in the 1980s.
-Her debut studio album Stateless (1978), which produced the single "Lucky Number".
+Her debut studio album, Stateless (1978), produced the single "Lucky Number".
 She released two more albums, Flex (1979) and No Man's Land (1982), on Stiff Records.
 In 1989, she independently released the album March, before her 15-year hiatus from music.

 Kim Gordon

-The American bassist and singer, Kim Gordon (born 1953) and her band, Sonic Youth were formed in 1981, establishing her as an important presence in the downtown New York City music scene.
+The American bassist and singer Kim Gordon (born 1953) was a founding member of the band Sonic Youth in 1981, which established her as an important presence in the downtown New York City music scene.
 She wrote and performed music with Sonic Youth through 2012.
-Her memoir, Girl in a Band was published in 2015.
+Her memoir Girl in a Band was published in 2015.

 Lydia Lunch

-Lydia Lunch (born 1959) is a US punk rock and No Wave singer.
+Lydia Lunch (born 1959) is a US punk rock and no wave singer.
 Her career was established with the founding of Teenage Jesus and the Jerks in collaboration with James Chance.
 In the mid-1980s she formed Widowspeak, a recording and publishing company.

 Tina Bell

 Singer and songwriter of the Seattle-based punk and grunge band Bam Bam.
 Bell has been called the "Godmother of Grunge".
-According to Stewart Yamazaki of the Seattle Times, "The legacy of Bell, a Black woman, has often been overlooked in a genre typically associated with long-haired white guys."
+According to Stewart Yamazaki of The Seattle Times, "The legacy of Bell, a Black woman, has often been overlooked in a genre typically associated with long-haired white guys."

 Wendy O. Williams

-Wendy O. Williams (1949–1998) was the lead singer and songwriter for the punk band, Plasmatics whose performances included such actions as chain-sawing guitars and blowing up equipment on stage.
+Wendy O. Williams (1949–1998) was the lead singer and songwriter for the punk band Plasmatics, whose performances included such actions as chain-sawing guitars and blowing up equipment on stage.

 Debora Iyall

-Debora Iyall was the lead singer in the San Francisco-based punk band, Romeo Void.
+Debora Iyall was the lead singer in the San Francisco-based punk band Romeo Void.
 She was born in Washington state and is of Cowlitz Native American heritage.
 She is known for her skills as a lyricist whose "searing imagery" explores themes like sexuality and alienation from a female perspective.

 Shonen Knife

-Shonen Knife in 2008, Japanese garage-pop punk band, was influenced by the Girl groups of the 1960s.
+Shonen Knife is a Japanese garage-pop punk band influenced by the girl groups of the 1960s.
 Current members include Naoko Yamano, Ritsuko Taneda, Atsuko Yamano, Risa Kawano, Naru Ishizuka.
 Former members of the band include Michie Nakatani, Mana Nishiura, Etsuko Nakanishi and Emi Morimoto.